ljr1981/json_ext/README.md

 Object Graphs
 =============
 Many times, you may have Eiffel objects, which reference other subordinate Eiffel objects and you want to store (serialize) and restore (deserialize) them.
-In either case, the reference feature must be in the `convertible_features' ARRAY.
+In either case, the reference feature must be in the `convertible_features` ARRAY.
 Once there, we can now restore it from a JSON string.

-For example: If we have a feature called `requestor: REQUESTOR', which inherits from JSON_DESERIALIZABLE, and the `requestor' is a subordinate child reference, then we want to first extract just the portion of the JSON representing the `requestor' and then hand that JSON string to the `make_from_json' of the REQUESTOR class.
+For example: If we have a feature called `requestor: REQUESTOR`, which inherits from JSON_DESERIALIZABLE, and the `requestor` is a subordinate child reference, then we want to first extract just the portion of the JSON representing the `requestor` and then hand that JSON string to the `make_from_json` of the REQUESTOR class.

 We might then write: